 You may have a scar or two on your body that you would like to get rid of.
 Or you may be planning for surgery, and want to be prepared.
 There are many options available to improve the appearance of scars after plastic surgery.
 But how do you know what is best for you?

 The type and location of your scar will determine which treatment option is right for you.
 Scars can be raised, red, rough, thickened and irregular in shape – these all make them more difficult to treat.
 For instance, if the scar has been there for more than 12 months it’s going to be harder to reduce its prominence than if it had just occurred within the past few weeks.
 Massage, silicone gels and revisional surgery are all options to reduce the appearance of raised scars.

 Silicone for Scar Treatment After Cosmetic Surgery

-Studies show that silicone can be an effective treatment for plastic surgery scars.
+Studies show that silicone can be an optimal treatment for plastic surgery scars.
 The study was done on patients who underwent breast reduction surgery and found that the majority of patients had a noticeable improvement in their appearance, pain levels, and quality of life after using silicone treatments.

 Benefits of Silicone Scar Treatment

 There are many benefits associated with silicone gels including:

 - No need for bandages